Iberia Express, Vueling to cancel over 400 flights due to strike

 Vueling said 354 of its 1,200 flights scheduled between next Monday and Friday would not take off for the same reason.

-The International Airline Group (ICAG.L), comprised of loss-making Iberia and British Airways, launched a bid in November for the 54.15 percent of Vueling it does not already own.
+The International Airline Group, comprised of loss-making Iberia and British Airways, launched a bid in November for the 54.15 percent of Vueling it does not already own.

-(Reporting by Robert Hetz; Writing by Clare Kane; Editing by Julien Toyer and Jane Merriman)